Non-Resident Violator Compact

 The Non-Resident Violator Compact (NRVC) is a United States interstate compact used by 44 states and Washington, D.C. to process traffic citations across state borders.

-When a motorist is cited in another member state and chooses not to respond to a moving violation (such as not paying a ticket), the other state notifies the driver's home state and the home state will suspend the driver's license until the driver takes care of the matter in the other state.
-The motorist whose home state is a member who incurs a moving violation in another state that is a member is released on their own recognizance with the promise to appear in court or pay the fine.
-In some member states, it is the responsibility of the motorist (if cited) to provide documented proof of compliance with the out-of-state ticket in a timely manner to avoid having home state driving privilege revoked.
+When a motorist is cited in another member state and chooses not to respond to a moving violation (such as not paying a ticket), the other state notifies the driver's home state, and the home state will suspend the driver's license until the driver takes care of the matter in the other state.
+The motorist whose home state is a member who incurs a moving violation in another member state is released on their own recognizance, with the promise to appear in court or pay the fine.
+In some member states, it is the motorist's responsibility (if cited) to provide documented proof of compliance with the out-of-state ticket promptly to avoid having their home state driving privilege revoked.

-Motorists cited for violations in a state that is not a member of the NRVC must post bail before being allowed to proceed.
-In addition, drivers licensed in a non-member state that are issued a citation in a member state will be processed normally.
-If the nonmember fails to pay the issued citation after being found guilty, the nonmember's privilege to drive in the ticket-issuing state will become suspended.
-Their home state license will remain unaffected.

-Some states will not take action on offenses like vehicle equipment and vehicle inspection if their driver has ignored an out of state citation of those offenses.
-Out of state moving violations are the focus of the compact and there will be no differences in focus under the Driver License Agreement.

-History

-The Non-Resident Violator Compact came into existence in the 1970s, originating from the northeastern states.

-The Non-Resident Violator Compact is being superseded by the new Driver License Agreement (DLA) which also replaces the Driver License Compact.
-As planned by the DLC-NRVC Executive Board, when the Driver License Agreement is ratified by Non-Resident Violator Compact members, it will no longer be relevant.